microchip-pic-avr-examples/pic16f13145-biphase-decoder-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Bi-phase Decoder — Use Case for CLB Using the PIC16F13145 Microcontroller with MCC Melody
+# Bi-Phase Decoder — Use Case for CLB Using the PIC16F13145 Microcontroller with MCC Melody

-The repository contains one MPLAB® X project, Biphase Decoder, using Core Independent Peripherals (CIPs) by following the interaction between Custom Logic Block (CLB), Serial Peripheral Interface (SPI) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.
+The repository contains the Bi-Phase Decoder, an MPLAB® X project, using Core Independent Peripherals (CIPs) by following the interaction between Custom Logic Block (CLB), Serial Peripheral Interface (SPI) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
-The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
+The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

-The Bi-phase Mark Code (BMC) combines both data and clock in a single signal.
+The Bi-Phase Mark Code (BMC) combines both data and clock in a single signal.
 One clock cycle is a BMC bit period.
 A transition always occurs at the beginning of each bit period.
-A logic `1` is represented by a transition (rising or falling edge) in the middle of the bit period.
-A logic `0` is represented by no transition in the middle of the period.
+A logic `1` is represented by a transition (rising or falling edge) in the middle of the bit period and a logic `0` is represented by no transition in the middle of the period.
 A BMC encoder accepts a data signal and clock signal as inputs and produces a single BMC-encoded output.
 A BMC decoder accepts a BMC-encoded signal as the input and produces two outputs: data and clock.
-BMC is used in standards such as the USB 3.1 Power Delivery Specification CC signaling, AES3 digital audio, or S/PDIF audio.
-An example is presented in the figure below:
+BMC is used in standards such as the USB 3.1 Power Delivery Specification CC signaling, AES3 digital audio or S/PDIF audio.
+The figure below presents an example:

 <br><img src="images/biphase_signal.png" width="600">